PreCyseGroup/ST-MPC/README.md

 This code has been developed in Matlab R2020b.
 It assumes that the MPT3 toolbox (including the Yalmip package) is installed in Matlab.

-The example is developed for a toy mass-spring-damper model.
+The example is developed for a simple mass-spring-damper model (2 states, 1 input) subject to state and constraints, as well as, bounded disturbances.